steph-xue/react-info/README.md

 </h1>

 <h4 align="center">
-  A web application displaying fun facts about the React library, with a toggle to switch between light and dark mode.
+  A web application displaying fun facts about the React library with a light/dark mode toggle.
 </h4>

 <p align="center">